Congressional Investigations Attorneys in DC

 - Obstruction of committee proceedings

+There are many other ways that a person’s congressional testimony can lead to criminal charges.
 Anyone subpoenaed for a congressional investigation should consider consulting with a well-qualified white-collar defense attorney.

 This additionally requires the cooperation and consent of the Office of the United States Attorney General, because this office will ultimately be the prosecuting authority.
 Such immunity requests, once they are duly submitted by Congress, are subject to a ten-day review period by the Attorney General and potentially a further twenty-day review by the Supreme Court.
-While neither body has authority to overturn an immunity bargain on its own grounds, each may review the grant immunity to ensure appropriate procedure was followed and that the information sought by this compulsory testimony is in accordance with the proper functions of Congress.
+While neither body has authority to overturn an immunity bargain on its own, each may review the grant of immunity to ensure appropriate procedure was followed and that the information sought by this compulsory testimony is in accordance with the proper functions of Congress.

 Contact Our Firm Today